Dan Serafini: Cincinnati Reds (2003)

-His contract was purchased by the Cincinnati Reds on August 25, 2003 from the Mexican League.
-He played in his first major game since 2000 when he started a game for the Reds on August 26 against the Milwaukee Brewers.
-After 4 starts in which he went 0–3 with a 6.27 ERA, he was put into the bullpen for the remainder of the 2003 season.
+Serafini's contract was purchased by the Cincinnati Reds on August 25, 2003 from the Mexican League.
+He played in his first major-league game since 2000 when he started a game for the Reds on August 26 against the Milwaukee Brewers.
+After four starts in which he went 0–3 with a 6.27 ERA, he was put into the bullpen for the remainder of the 2003 season.
 He went 1–3 with a 5.40 ERA in 10 games for the Reds in 2003.
 Following the season, he was granted free agency on October 4.

-Chiba Lotte Marines (2004–2005) and Orix Buffaloes (2006–2007)
+Nippon Professional Baseball (2004–2007)

-From 2004 to 2007, Serafini pitched in Japan.
+From 2004 to 2007, Serafini pitched in Nippon Professional Baseball in Japan.
 He played for the Chiba Lotte Marines in 2004 and 2005, and the Orix Buffaloes in 2006 and 2007.

 Colorado Rockies (2007)

 Serafini returned to major league baseball in the United States on July 31, 2007, when he signed a minor league contract with the Colorado Rockies.
 He was assigned to the Triple-A Colorado Springs Sky Sox.
-He played in 11 games (3 starts) for the Sky Sox.
-He went 0–1 with a 3.48 ERA.
-On September 4, 2007, when rosters expanded, his contract was purchased by the major league club.
-The next day, he played in his first major league game since 2003, when he came in to pitch against the San Francisco Giants.
+Serafini appeared in 11 games (three starts) for the Sky Sox, finishing 0–1 with a 3.48 ERA.
+On September 4, 2007, after rosters had expanded, his contract was purchased by the major league club.
+The next day, Serafini appeared in his first major league game since 2003, when he came in to pitch against the San Francisco Giants.
 He was used as a left-handed specialist for the Rockies.
-He pitched in just 3 games in his callup and had a 54.00 ERA in 1/3 innings.
+Serafini pitched in just three games in his callup and had a 54.00 ERA in 1/3 innings.
 He became a free agent after the 2007 season.

 On November 27, 2007, Major League Baseball suspended Serafini 50 games for testing positive for a performance-enhancing substance in violation of the league's joint drug prevention and treatment program.
-Serafini blamed the suspension on taking the substances in Japan for medical reasons as prescribed by Japanese doctors, and states he stopped taking them when he entered the US.
+Serafini blamed the suspension on taking the substances in Japan for medical reasons as prescribed by Japanese doctors, and stated that he had stopped taking them when he entered the US.

-Later career
+Late career

 Serafini spent the 2008 and 2009 seasons with the Sultanes de Monterrey in the Mexican League.

 In 2010, Serafini played for the Cañeros de Los Mochis in the Mexican Pacific League, the Bridgeport Bluefish of the Atlantic League, and then appeared for Mexico in the February 2011 Caribbean Series.

 In 2012, Serafini began the season with the Mexican League, then ended up with the Bridgeport Bluefish of the Atlantic League.
 With the Bluefish he started 13 games and compiled a 4.02 ERA and 5–3 record.
 His last game was on August 26, 2012, vs the Sugar Land Skeeters—the day after Roger Clemens' notorious start with the same team.
 Although still on the Bluefish roster, Perry Miles, the voice of the Bluefish, suggested that was Serafini's last appearance of the season.

-He then went back to the Mexican League, signing with the Naranjeros de Hermosillo on November 23, 2012.
+Serafini then went back to the Mexican League, signing with the Naranjeros de Hermosillo on November 23, 2012.